Virginia Hunting Laws and Regulations

-Is completion of a Virginia state agency-approved course required in order to buy a license?
+Is completion of the Virginia state agency-approved course required in order to buy a license?

 Yes.
 In order to buy a license, Virginia requires that first-time hunters and all hunters 12 through 15 years old must first complete a course approved by the Virginia Department of Game and Inland Fisheries and IHEA-USA.

 Hunting education is currently required in several U.S. states and Canadian provinces.

-All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Hunter Education Certificate.
-Likewise, Virginia will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA requirements.
+All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Virginia Hunter Education Certificate.
+Likewise, Virginia will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 What Makes a Course Approved?

 To be approved by the Virginia Department of Game and Inland Fisheries, a course must teach hunters to become:

 - Safe (by following all hunting safety rules)